SelfCareMap

 An at-home guide to turning digital memories into tangible keepsakes

 In a world where our lives are documented in endless scrolls and cloud backups, there’s something deeply satisfying about holding a memory in your hands.
-A DIY scrapbook made from photos on your phone isn’t just a craft project—it’s a love letter to your past, a screen-free way to relive moments that matter.
-And the best part?
+A DIY scrapbook made from photos on your phone isn’t just a craft project, it’s a love letter to your past, a screen-free way to relive moments that matter.
+When we rely solely on digital galleries, we often forget the small details that made a moment special.
+By physically arranging these images, you engage your tactile senses and invite a feeling of mindfulness that a screen simply cannot provide.
+The best part?
 You don’t need fancy equipment or a craft store run.
 Just your phone, a few household items, and a little creativity.

 What You'll Need

-• “A Year in My Life” (one photo per month)
+• “A Year in My Life,” selecting one representative photo per month to track your growth.

 Step 2: Print Your Photos (No Printer?
 No Problem)

-• Drugstore kiosk: CVS, Walgreens, or Walmart offer affordable 4x6 prints (often under $0.35 each).
-Just upload via their app or bring your phone on a USB stick.
+• Drugstore kiosk: CVS, Walgreens, or Walmart offer affordable 4x6 prints, often costing under $0.35 each.
+These are incredibly convenient.
+You can upload your curated album via their mobile apps before you even leave the house, or simply bring your phone and plug it into the kiosk via a USB stick.

 Step 3: Gather Your Supplies (Look Around Your Home)

-• A notebook, sketchbook, or blank journal (or even a stack of cardstock bound with ribbon)
+• A notebook, sketchbook, or blank journal.
+If you don't have one, you can use a stack of heavy cardstock bound together with a piece of rustic ribbon or twine.

-• Washi tape, stickers, or magazine cutouts for decoration
+• Washi tape, stickers, or magazine cutouts for added decoration and color.

-No scrapbook paper?
-Use the backs of old maps, sheet music, or even brown paper bags for a rustic vibe.
+If you don't have traditional scrapbook paper, look for textures around your home.
+Use the backs of old maps for a travel theme, vintage sheet music for a romantic feel, or even brown paper bags for a rustic, earthy vibe.

 Step 4: Design Your Layouts (Tell a Story, Not Just a Collage)

-• Anchor photo: Pick one standout image per page as your focal point.
+• Anchor photo: Pick one standout image per page to act as your focal point.
+This should be the largest photo and the one that best represents the mood of that specific memory.

-• Layer & texture: Tuck a ticket stub behind a photo, frame a shot with washi tape, or draw a tiny doodle in the corner.
+• Layer and texture: Create depth by tucking a ticket stub behind a photo, framing a shot with a strip of colorful washi tape, or drawing a tiny, whimsical doodle in the corner.

-1 photo + 1 sentence + 1 decorative element = a meaningful spread.
+Try this simple formula for a balanced page: 1 anchor photo + 1 descriptive sentence + 1 decorative element equals a meaningful spread.

 Step 5: Add Personal Touches (This Is Where It Comes Alive)

-• Use your phone creatively: Screenshot a funny text thread, print it tiny, and tuck it in a pocket.
+• Use your phone creatively: Not everything needs to be a photo.
+Screenshot a funny text thread with a loved one, print it in a tiny size, and tuck it into a handmade pocket.

-• Make it interactive: Add a flip-out flap, a pull-tab note, or a pocket for letters.
+• Make it interactive: Add a flip-out flap that reveals a secret note, a pull-tab that changes the image, or a small envelope for handwritten letters to your future self.

-• Place a sheet of parchment or wax paper between pages to prevent sticking.
+• Place a sheet of parchment or wax paper between pages.
+This prevents the ink or adhesive from sticking to the opposite page over time.

-• Consider a simple cover: decorate the front with a title, your name, and the date range—then slip it into a clear sleeve or ziplock for extra protection.
+• Consider a simple cover.
+Decorate the front with a clear title, your name, and the date range of the memories.
+To add an extra layer of protection, slip the entire book into a clear plastic sleeve or a large ziplock bag to keep out dust and moisture.

 Why This Matters

-Making a scrapbook isn’t about perfection—it’s about presence.
-In the act of selecting, printing, arranging, and writing, you slow down.
-You remember not just what happened, but how it felt.
-And when you flip through it years later?
-That’s the magic: your phone photos, once lost in the digital noise, now have a home, a heartbeat, a story you can touch.
+Making a scrapbook isn’t about perfection, it’s about presence.
+In the act of selecting, printing, arranging, and writing, you are forced to slow down in a fast-paced digital world.
+You stop the endless scroll and begin to remember not just what happened, but how it felt in your body and heart.

 Ready for the real thing?
 Find a Create venue near you →